anomaly/gallagher/docs/docs/installation.md

 To contribute to the library, please fork this repository and lodge a pull request for us to accept your changes.

+### Taskfile

+[Task](https://taskfile.dev) is a task runner / build tool that aims to be simpler and easier to use than, for example, GNU Make.
+Gallagher Python Toolkit uses Task to run common tasks such as testing, linting, and building the documentation.
+First follow the [installation steps](https://taskfile.dev/installation/) to install Task on your system.

+All the `tasks` are quite logically grouped and most of them will need you to have a `virtualenv` initialised via `poetry`.

+> Our Github workflows use [Task](https://taskfile.dev/installation/#github-actions) via the Github action.

+Some of the `task` targets take parameters e.g.

+`task test` will run the entire test suite, while `task test -- test_cardholder.py` will run only the tests in `test_cardholder.py`.

 ### Building the Docs

 The documentation is build using [mkdocs](https://www.mkdocs.org) and hosted on [Github pages](https://anomaly.github.io/gallagher/).
 The project repository is configured to build and publish the documentation on every commit to the `master` branch.